onalius/gptoggle-core/README.md

 # GPToggle: Multi-Provider AI Model Wrapper

-GPToggle is a comprehensive wrapper for multiple AI providers including OpenAI, Anthropic Claude, Google Gemini, and xAI Grok.
+GPToggle is a comprehensive wrapper for multiple AI providers including OpenAI, Anthropic Claude, Google Gemini, Meta's Llama, Perplexity, and xAI Grok.
 It simplifies working with various AI APIs by providing automatic model selection, unified interface, and response comparison.

-## Latest Version: 1.0.3 - Task-Specific Recommendations & Follow-up Task Suggestions
+## Latest Version: 1.0.4 - Meta Llama and Perplexity Integration

+**New in 1.0.4:**
+- Added support for Meta's Llama API (llama-3-8b-instruct, llama-3-70b-instruct, llama-3-vision)
+- Added support for Perplexity API (llama-3.1-sonar models with up-to-date web information)
+- Updated provider priority ranking to include new providers
+- Created dedicated example files for Llama and Perplexity integrations
+- Task-specific recommendations now include the new providers

 **New in 1.0.3:**
 - Task-specific model recommendations for multi-faceted prompts